 In recent years, there has been an explosion of interest in measurement driven process improvement in software development.
 This is largely driven by the DevOps movement and the work of the DORA team, highlighting how data can be used to separate high performing teams from the rest and showing the impact that the practices these teams use, have on the outcomes for the businesses they support.

-Velocity Optimization focuses on end to end delivery of value increments of varying granularity, ranging from stores and bug fixes to epics, releases and product increments.
+Our optimization program focuses on end to end delivery of value increments of varying granularity, ranging from stores and bug fixes to epics, releases and product increments.
 In our research and work with clients, we have found that the time to take value increments from design through coding, delivery and deployment is often 10-100 times larger compared to the cumulative time required to produce and deploy their corresponding code increments.

 This is because there is significant latency in every phase of value creation and delivery: time when work is waiting around without making progress due to multitasking, capacity constraints, context switches, handoffs and collaboration delays between people.